 - Brush down the sides of the pan with a brush dipped in water to prevent crystallisation.

-But the biggest 'coincidence' is that the genius who runs Lola's Cupcakes came up with this quote, which is in all the newspaper stories in the links above and is almost verbatim what my blog post says:
+But the biggest 'coincidence' is that the genius who runs Lola's Cupcakes came up with this quote which is in all the newspaper stories and is almost verbatim what my blog post says:

 Asher Budwig, managing director of Lola’s Cupcakes, says: ‘Marmite’s saltiness complements the caramel extremely well, but the centre will either be a shock or a pleasure depending on where your Marmite sensibilities lie!’

 Let's compare and contrast with my blog post of 2010 which says: